Toxikuu/whitepink/README.md

 I trust you're smart enough to figure it out yourself.
 I may provide instructions in the future for convenience but I can't be asked rn.

 ## Credits
+I stole and tweaked a bunch of catppuccin config files.
 The color scheme is inspired by an N++ flavor.